The Catholic Foundation for the Diocese of El Paso was established in 2001 to support the growing needs of our Catholic community.

 The Seminarian Education Endowment Fund ensures that continuous resources are available for the recruitment and education of college and theology-level seminarians who are the future spiritual leaders of the Diocese.
 Our short-term goal is to grow the fund to $5 million to generate a $200,000 annual distribution for seminarian education.

 In 2001, 122 seed donors contributed $177,000 to create a Catholic Foundation.
-The Catholic Legacy Fund reached $19.7 million on its way very soon to $20 million.
-The Catholic Foundation now manages 101 separate endowed funds and will distribute $748,336 from endowed funds in 2021.
+The Catholic Legacy Fund, the Catholic Foundation's endowment program, reached $21 million on its way to our short term goal of $25 million.
+The Catholic Foundation manages six programs and 101 separate funds, and will distribute $748,336 from endowed funds in 2021.